Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Roots: A nitrogen-fixing legume*.

-Wildlife: Attracts butterflies and hummingbirds.
+Wildlife: The flowers attract butterflies and hummingbirds.

 Toxic / Danger: Thorns.
 The seeds are toxic.
 The rest of the plant is mildly poisonous.